microsoft/fluentui-react-native/packages/experimental/Switch/SPEC.md

 #### Focused state

 A focused `Switch` changes styling to communicate that the user has placed keyboard focus on it.
-One aspect of that styling is the addition of a border.
+Specifically, a border is drawn around the control.

 #### Pressed state